 Y’all may remember that I try to play roller derby.
 I’m still what’s considered fresh meat, which means I haven’t been drafted to a team.
 To do that, I need to master crossovers (something I’ve been struggling with for awhile) and increase my lower body and ankle strength.
-So.
+So I need a roller derby strength training workout.

 I brought all of my workout equipment into my office, and I’ve been doing my roller derby workout while I work.
 I have an awesome stand-up desk, as well as a FitDesk.
 So I while I work I can stand, and work out, and work…all at the same time.